cncf/k8s-conformance/v1.20/hpe-ezmeral-runtime-enterprise/README.md

-All hosts are assumed to be Centos or RHEL.
+All hosts are assumed to be SLES 15 or RHEL or ec2.
 Assumes the user has HPE Ezmeral Container Platform software installed on 'controller' host.

 ### Add Gateway